andrevidela/Research-report/Thesis/index.md

 ```

 Going through this exercise would show that this process of tearing apart values and building them back up would be very similar than what we’ve done for `Nat`, but there is an additional caveat to this approach: primitive types do not have constructors like `Nat` and `Tree` do. `String`, `Int`, `Char`, etc, are all assumed to exist in the compiler and are not declared using the typical `data` syntax.
 This poses a problem for our implementation of `Copy` and `Drop` since we do not have access to their constructors nor structure.
-A solution to this problem will be provided in the section “QTT ergonomics”
+A solution to this problem will be provided in section 5.1.

 ## Linear intuition

 One key tool in understanding this thesis is to develop an intuition for linear types.
-Since they are (mostly) not present in other programming languages, it is important to build up this intuition especially in the absence of familiarity with the practice of linear types.
+Linear types are rare in other programming languages which make them seem foreign at first glance.
+In the absence of familiarity, it is especially important to build up intuition.

 To that end we are going to explore a number of examples that illustrate how linearity can be understood.

 ### You can’t have your cake and eat it too

-Imagine this procedure
+Imagine this procedure:

 ```haskell
 eat : (1 cake : Cake) -> Full
 eat (MkCake ingredients) = digest ingredients
 ```

 This allows you to eat your cake.
-Now imagine this other one:
+Now take this other one:

 ```haskell
 keep : (1 cake : Cake) -> Cake